 Texture

-As for Ka’Chava’s texture, I was a little more disappointed.
-While my shake was less chalky than other meal replacement powders I’ve tried, it still felt grainy and clumpy.
+As for Ka’Chava’s texture, I was a little more mixed.
+While my shake was creamier and less chalky than other meal replacement powders I’ve tried, it still felt a little grainy and clumpy.
 I found that many other customers had similar experiences.

 One user wrote, “I bought the coconut acai, and yes, I can definitely taste the coconut, but it’s grainy and ends up leaving my throat a bit scratchy.